quchen/unmaintainable_haskell/README.md

 # How to write unmaintainable Haskell code

+A decent amount of the classic [*How to write unmaintainable code*](http://thc.org/root/phun/unmaintain.html) is biased towards imperative programming.
+This is an attempt at reaching equality.

 1. Use rewrite rule pragmas to alter functions.
 The compiler doesn't check whether the rewrite rule makes sense at all, so feel free to sprinkle your code with silly rewrites.
 ```haskell
     {-# RULES "reverse map/append"